koder77/l1vm/README.md

 Also the serial port can be used.

 My language Brackets is a statically typed language.
 Now with variable type safety!
+The VM has even a JIT-compiler using "libasmjit" for x86_64 CPUs!
+Code written in inline assembly can be compiled by the JIT-compiler.
+Increasing run speed!
 </b>

 Here is the output of my fractalix fractal program using the SDL module:<br>